FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/listcost.md

 # List Cost

 List Cost represents the cost calculated by multiplying [List Unit Price](#listunitprice) and the corresponding [Pricing Quantity](#pricingquantity).
-List Cost is denominated in the [Billing Currency](#billingcurrency) and is used for calculating savings based on various rate optimization activities, by comparing it with [Effective Cost](#effectivecost).
+List Cost is denominated in the [Billing Currency](#billingcurrency) and is commonly used for calculating savings based on various rate optimization activities, by comparing it with [Effective Cost](#effectivecost).

 The ListCost column MUST be present in the billing data and MUST NOT be null.
 This column MUST be of type Decimal, MUST conform to [Numeric Format](#numericformat), and be denominated in the BillingCurrency.
 When a ListUnitPrice is not null, multiplying the ListUnitPrice by PricingQuantity MUST produce the ListCost.